Tan rabbit: About Tans

 Tans are a full arched breed.
 Rabbits with this type show an arch starting at the nape of their neck, running smoothly over their shoulders, midsection and hips.
 Tans have a very lean, compact, well balanced body.
 Tans should be short and deep in body type.
 They are visually striking because of their unique markings, contrast and intensity of their coloration.
 There are four varieties (colors) in the Tan breed: black, blue, chocolate and lilac.
 All four varieties have identical patterned markings.
 The Tan coloration is an intense, deep red color that is should be even from the chest to tail.

 Feeding

-Tans are often fed a diet of pellets and/ or Timothy hay.
-Some strains of Tans are lighter than others and are often found on the West Coast of the United States.
+Rabbits Tans are often fed a diet of pellets and/ or Timothy hay.
+Some strains of rabbits Tans are lighter than others and are often found on the West Coast of the United States.
 These lines typically do not have an issue with going over the ideal maximum weight and some may even struggle to make the minimum weight.
 Other lines can be heavier and may have more of an inclination towards going overweight.
 These are more common in the Eastern United States.
 Most breeders recommend a heaping half cup of pellets once a day.